 The primary objective and benefit of the Halcyon Road Complete Streets Plan is to provide for safe mobility and accessibility throughout the Halcyon Road corridor, connecting people, schools, the hospital, and businesses by enhancing the built environment for all modes of travel including pedestrians, bicyclists, transit vehicles, trucks, and motorists.
 The multimodal transportation enhancements can also help to reach the State's greenhouse gas emission reduction goals.
-This Plan provides the framework and tools needed to further develop specific designs and provide a complete street along Halcyon Road, ultimately filling sidewalk gaps, installing buffered bike lanes, and implementing a road diet.
+This Plan provides the framework and tools needed to further develop specific designs and provide a complete street along Halcyon Road, ultimately filling sidewalk gaps, installing buffered bike lanes, and implementing a road diet to reduce speeds while also increasing the level of service of the road.